Capitalism Works Because Capital is a Built-in Incentive

-In my opinion capitalism works because it is based around the built in incentive of capital.
+In my opinion, capitalism works because it is based on the built-in incentive of capital.
 In capitalism, capital itself is an ever-present motivator.
 Producing capital is rewarded with capital, which inspires more capital to be produced.
 This is a feedback loop that drives the production of capital and the accumulation of excess capital.

 A capitalist will always strive to accumulate more capital.
 It is the self-interest of the capitalist to participate in capitalism… and not just to participate, but to constantly become a better and more effective capitalist and to produce excess capital.

 Scams aside, the only way to accumulate more capital is to produce more capital.
 To produce goods and services of a higher quality, quantity, or at a lower cost allows for more capital to be produced beyond what is needed.
 This creates excess capital.
 A capitalist can pocket or reinvest excess capital.
 That is how capital accumulation works.

 Thus, a capitalist won’t just strive to produce capital but will strive to produce more and more excess capital by creating higher quality, more quantity, and at a lower cost.